-Welcome to 2021, where “mixology” isn’t reserved for just cocktails and craft bartenders anymore!
+“Mixology” isn’t reserved for just cocktails and craft bartenders anymore.
+We find incredible NA drinks in cafes, restaurants and tea shops now.
 If you’re curious about the mechanics of making balanced zero-proof drinks at home, Top Note Tonic has you covered.

 To build a balanced zero-proof drink, start with a ratio of 1 part sweetener, 1 part citrus, and 2 parts mixer.
 From there, the possibilities are nearly endless.
 Of course, this ratio is just a starting point and doesn’t account for mixers with added sugar or citrus.
 If your choice of mixer includes added sugar and/or citrus, you may want to adjust your ratios to ensure you still wind up with a balanced recipe.